basecamp/bcx-api/sections/topics.md

 Topics
 ========

-> <Clever topics quote>
+Topics refer to anything in Basecamp that can have comments:

+* Messages
+* Documents
+* Forwards
+* Calendar events
+* Uploads
+* Todolists
+* Todos

-Topics are anything in Basecamp that can have comments: Messages, Calendar Events, Uploads, Todos.
-Messages will appear in the topics index even before they have any comments, but any other topicable type will only appear if there's at least one comment posted.
+Topics will only appear for resources that have at least one comment.
+However, topics will appear for messages even before they have any comments.

 Get topics
 ----------

-* `GET /projects/1/topics.json` shows topics for this project.
+* `GET /projects/1/topics.json` returns active topics in the specified project.
+* `GET /projects/1/topics/archived.json` returns archived topics in the specified project.
-* `GET /topics.json` shows topics for all projects.
+* `GET /topics.json` returns active topics in all projects.
+* `GET /topics/archived.json` returns archived topics in all projects.

 ```json
 [